ramnauth/ramnauth.github.io/_posts/2018-07-15-programming.md

 # If you want a category or tag to have its own page,
 # check out `_featured_categories` and `_featured_tags` respectively.
 ---
+Computer programming is building and designing executable computer solutions (programs) to specific computing tasks.
+The job of a computer programmer usually involves coding, debugging, documentation, and testing, all of which are emphasized in this course.
+However, to successful complete these tasks, an aspiring programmer must first understand the fundamental building blocks.

+## Statements

 In programming, a **statement** is a command that tells the computer to do something.
 In Scratch, any block that reads like a command is a statement.
 For example, the following block instructs a sprite to say something. ![say hello](https://cs.harvard.edu/malan/scratch/say.gif) Another block commands the sprite to go to the mouse's _x_ and _y_ location: ![goto](https://cs.harvard.edu/malan/scratch/goto.gif)

 You may want a statement to be executed only under specific conditions.
 Such conditions are defined in terms of boolean expressions.